Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey

-It is commonly admitted that children play supports learning \citep{piaget1955construction,montessori2013montessori,sutton2009ambiguity}.
-Recently, \citet{chu2020exploratory} proposed to see play as an efficient behavior towards imagined goals.
-In a similar way, imagining creative out-of-distribution goals might help agents to explore more efficiently their environment.
-Humans are indeed very good at imagining and understanding out-of-distribution goals using compositional generalization (e.g. \textit{put a hat on a goat}).
-If an agent knows how to perform atomic goals (e.g. \textit{build a tower with the blue blocks} and \textit{build a pyramid with the red blocks}), we would like to automatically generalize to composition of these goals, as well as their logical combinations (e.g. build a tower of red blocks, but do not build a pyramid of blue blocks).
-The logical combinations of atomic goals was investigated in \citet{tasse2020boolean,chitnis2020glib}, and \citet{colas2020language,akakzia2020decstr}.
+Another way to achieve similar outcomes is to compose known goals with Boolean algebras, where new goals can be formed by composing existing atomic goals with negation, conjunction and disjunctions.
+The logical combinations of atomic goals was investigated in \shortciteA{tasse2020boolean,chitnis2020glib}, and \shortciteA{colas2020language,akakzia2020decstr}.
 The first approach represents the space of goals as a Boolean algebra, which allows immediate generalization to compositions of goals (\textsc{and}, \textsc{or}, \textsc{not}).
 The second approach considers using general symbolic and logic languages to express goals, but uses symbolic planning techniques that are not yet fully integrated in the goal-conditioned deep \rl framework.
 The third and fourth train a generative model of goals conditioned on language inputs.
 Because it generates discrete goals, it can compose language instructions by composing the finite sets of discrete goals associated to each instruction (\textsc{and} is the intersection, \textsc{or} the union etc).
-However, these works fall short of exploring the richness of goal compositionality and its various potential forms. \citet{tasse2020boolean} seem to be limited to specific goals as target features, while \citet{akakzia2020decstr} requires discrete goals.
+However, these works fall short of exploring the richness of goal compositionality and its various potential forms. \shortciteA{tasse2020boolean} seem to be limited to specific goals as target features, while \shortciteA{akakzia2020decstr} requires discrete goals.
 Finally, \shortciteA{barreto_option_2019} proposes to target new goals that are represented by linear combination of pseudo-rewards called \textit{cumulants}.
 They use the option framework and show that an agent that masters a set of options associated with cumulants can generalize to any new behavior induced by a linear combination of those known cumulants.